gerardbosch/blockchain-presentation/README.md

-# blockchain-presentation
+# A technical introduction to Blockchain technology

-LaTeX source and PDF for the presentation "Introduction to Blockchain technology"
+LaTeX source and PDF for the presentation "A technical introduction to Blockchain technology".

+[Click here](http://gerardbosch.github.io/blockchain-presentation/) to see the updated PFD version.

+The PDF build is done using Travis CI and published through GitHub Pages :) \
+(Check the `.travis.yml` and `Makefile` for further details)